RockHong/vim-env/PluginHelps.md

 Mappings and usage conform to Vim conventions.

 Basic Usage:
-Run :CtrlP or :CtrlP [starting-directory] to invoke CtrlP in find file mode.
+Run :CtrlP or ':CtrlP [starting-directory]' to invoke CtrlP in find file mode.
 Run :CtrlPBuffer or :CtrlPMRU to start CtrlP in find buffer or find MRU file mode.
-Run :CtrlPMixed to search in Files, Buffers and MRU files at the same time.
+Run ':CtrlPMixed' to search in Files, Buffers and MRU files at the same time.
 Check :help ctrlp-commands and :help ctrlp-extensions for other commands.

 Once CtrlP is open:
-Run :help ctrlp-mappings or submit ? in CtrlP for more mapping help.
+Run :help ctrlp-mappings or submit '?' in CtrlP for more mapping help.
-Press <F5> to purge the cache for the current directory to get new files, remove deleted files and apply new ignore options.
+Press '<F5>' to purge the cache for the current directory to get new files, remove deleted files and apply new ignore options.
-Press <c-f> and <c-b> to cycle between modes.
+Press '<c-f>' and '<c-b>' to cycle between modes.
-Press <c-d> to switch to filename search instead of full path.
+Press '<c-d>' to switch to filename search instead of full path.
-Press <c-r> to switch to regexp mode.
+Press '<c-r>' to switch to regexp mode.
 Use <c-j>, <c-k> or the arrow keys to navigate the result list.
 Use <c-t> or <c-v>, <c-x> to open the selected entry in a new tab or in a new split.
 Use <c-n>, <c-p> to select the next/previous string in the prompt history.